 – (verb) To prepare a magnetic floppy disk so that data can be stores in it.

-– The shape, size, type area, margins and overall visual design and appearance of a page, book, magazine and or other publication.
+– The shape, size, type area, margins, and overall visual design and appearance of a page, book, magazine or other publication.

 – The arrangement or sequence of typesetting parameters and commands into format codes that can be assessed with a simple keyboard command or keystroke.

 The rollers that come into direct contact with the plate of a printing press.

 In Binding, the process between folding sheets and casing in, such as rounding and backing, putting on headbands, reinforcing backs, etc.

 A machine with a copper wire screen that receives the pulp slurry in the paper-making process which will become the final paper sheet.

 - On a mechanical, a designation that an image has been added only to indicate its position within the layout.
 The artwork or transparency to be reproduced in the same position is sent separately.

 - Nowadays an FPO is a small low-resolution image that is used to indicate the position of a larger image.
 In OPI systems the low-resolution image is also called the FPO.